bulletmark/edir/README.md

 Arch users can install [edir from the AUR](https://aur.archlinux.org/packages/edir/).

 Python 3.6 or later is required.
-Ensure that `python3-pip` and `python3-wheel` packages are installed.
-Note [edir is on PyPI](https://pypi.org/project/edir/) so to install or upgrade just do:
+Note [edir is on PyPI](https://pypi.org/project/edir/) so just ensure that `python3-pip` and `python3-wheel` are installed then type the following to install (or upgrade):

 ```
 $ sudo pip3 install -U edir